 This document has reviewed the applicable provisions of the City of Miami Beach Comprehensive Plan and the City of Miami Beach Land Development Regulations.
-It has reviewed the potential impact upon the distinct character of the Sunset Harbour Neighborhood and reviewed the strategies used by other cities to regulate Formula Restaurants and Formula Commercial Establishments.
+It has reviewed the potential impact upon the distinct developing character of the Sunset Harbour Neighborhood that the City of Miami Beach has invested in creating and reviewed the strategies used by other cities to regulate Formula Restaurants and Formula Commercial Establishments.